jimmykolev/Myth-Bot/README.md

 - Use /getcard to get a random card or gold if they already have the card.
 - Use /balance to check their balance.
 - Use /viewcards to view their cards.
-- Use /sellcard to get a card for gold.
+- Use /sell to get a card or item for gold.
 - Use /battle to battle against the bot.
 - Use /shop to buy artifacts
 - Use /inventory to view your artifacts